The lifespans of people who live with HIV these days are the same as those of their negative peers, as long as they:

-In the UK all pregnant women are offered an HIV test, because transmission can now be easily prevented.
+In the UK all pregnant people are offered an HIV test, because transmission can now be easily prevented.

-Once it’s known that the mother-to-be is living with HIV, she’ll be put on treatment right away.
-The doctors will instruct her on how to protect the baby during pregnancy, delivery and once the baby is born.
-She’ll also be advised not to breast feed and the baby will be given a course of HIV treatment.
+If you receive an HIV diagnosis when pregnant, you’ll be put on treatment right away.
+The doctors will instruct you on how to protect the baby during pregnancy, delivery and once the baby is born.
+You'll also be advised not to breast feed and the baby will be given a course of HIV treatment.

 Thanks to those strategies there’s now less than 1% chance of the baby having HIV.
-This falls to 0.1% if the mother is on treatment with an undetectable viral load.
+This falls to 0.1% if you're on treatment with an undetectable viral load.
 Back when those interventions were not known and commonly used, the risk of transmission was 30-45%.

-In what circumstances is mother-to-child transmission more likely?
+In what circumstances is vertical transmission more likely?

 There are complex reasons why children may be at a greater risk of HIV infection in poorer countries.
 Some may not have very good medical facilities, or it might be hard to offer people good medical care.

-Some mothers-to-be don’t find out about their HIV while they’re pregnant or breastfeeding.
+Some people don’t find out they are living with HIV while they’re pregnant or breastfeeding.
 Others might find it hard to cope or have no way of accessing the medical help that they need.

 Dealing with feelings of blame